Terms of service

 - The SaaS Provider is not responsible for the integrity or existence of any Data on the Customer’s Environment, network or any device controlled by the Customer or its Personnel.

-- The Customer agrees, that as soon as SaaS subscription ends or account is deactivated, the SaaS provider will immediately delete all customer data or delete the customer data as contractually agreed.
+- The Customer agrees, that as soon as SaaS subscription ends or contract is terminated, the account will be deactivated immediately & the SaaS provider will delete all customer data as per the contractual agreement with customer from immediate to 6 months.

 6. Support and Service Levels